christiskatsouris/Applied-Econometrics-R/README.md

 ## [A2].
 Generalized Linear Models

 Overall in a Binamial GLM the response variable yi, for i = 1,...,n, is assumed to be Binomially distributed where n is fixed and represents independent trials.
-In other words, for Binary Data we have that yi = 1 or 0 where pi represents the probability of success.
+In other words, for Binary Data we have that $y_i$ = 1 or 0 where pi represents the probability of success.

 $$Y_i \sim \mathsf{Binomial} \left( n_i, p_i \right), \ \ \ \text{with} \ \ \ \mathbb{P} \left( Y_i = y_i \right) = n_i C_{y_i} p^{y_i} ( 1 - p_i )^{ n_i - y_i }.$$